PP Woven Bags & Raffia Recycling Line

 PP Non-Woven

-Non-woven fabric scraps and bags (PP), with optional deeper washing.
+Non-woven fabric scraps and bags, with optional deeper washing.

 Raffia strips, tapes, and yarn waste from weaving and packaging operations.